codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 ### RecyclerView and Multiple Types

 `RecyclerView` is a [newer alternative](http://guides.codepath.com/android/Using-the-RecyclerView) to the `ListView` and has a separate adapter system that works differently then the content described above.
-Refer to the [[Heterogenous-Layouts-inside-RecyclerView]] to learn more about how to render multiple item types within the `RecyclerView`
+Refer to the [[Heterogenous Layouts Inside RecyclerView]] to learn more about how to render multiple item types within the `RecyclerView`

 ## References